blastbeng/spotisub/README.md

 The default endpoint path is: http://127.0.0.1:50811

+FEATURES:
+* Generate 5 playlist based on your history, top tracks and saved tracks
+* Generate artist reccomendation playlists for every artist in your library
+* Generate playlists based on your created and followed playlists on Spotify
+* Generate playlist with all your saved tracks on Spotify
+* Optional spotdl integration, to automate the dowload process of missing tracks from the subsonic database

+Take a look at spotdl here: [https://github.com/spotDL/spotify-downloader](https://github.com/spotDL/spotify-downloader)

 FLASK APP ENDPOINTS:
 * /generate/artist_reccomendations/<artist_name>/ => Generate artist reccomendations playlists, if no artist is provided it will choose a random one from your library
 * /generate/artist_reccomendations/all/ => Generate reccomendations playlists for all the artists in your library